S4iz4r/Core-Keeper-simple-fishing-bot/README.md

       to make sure that it has the fishing rod in its hands, in case there is any accidental click or scroll during the process.

-- 3- Tipe    pip install -r requirements.txt     in your command line and run main.py.
+- 3- Tipe    pip install -r requirements.txt     in your command line in the same folder as the script and run main.py.
      * You will see that some options appear to select:
         - The first one will make you choose between "y" or "n" (yes, no or leave blank) to activate or not the "debug" mode (disabled by default)
              With debug mode enabled, a box will be displayed above the game (always on top) showing what the script "sees".